iSnapyG/OpenCentauri/docs/machine/toolhead.md

 The toolhead board is connected over a USB-C cable.
 This USB-C interface carries 24v.
 Communication is done via a serial-over-usb interface.
 The MCU provides a virtual com port when booted.
 The toolhead board runs Klipper MCU firmware, specifically [v0.9.1-616-g28f60f7e-dirty-20220408_035823-fluiddpi](https://github.com/Klipper3d/klipper/commit/28f60f7ef69847f1514371d1c6788c3c0df98533)

-!!! danger
-    Note: flashing back this same klipper commit to the MCU makes the Centarui Carbon no longer boot.
-The boot process continues as soon as the MCU is unpluged.
-This is still being investigated.

 !!! example
     The board boots from a simple 5v USB connection.